Choral Ensemble Membership

 While students are not expected to have had formal voice training, they are encouraged to take up, or continue, private voice training.
 It is important to have voices that blend in and enhance the section’s quality.

 Attendance to all mandatory rehearsals and performances is expected.
 It is the student's responsibility to resolve conflicts associated with work and other activities.
 The Director recognizes that academic work, family and other important personal commitments will sometimes intrude.
 Students who need to be absent should contact the Director and the appropriate staff member as far in advance as possible.
 Students who miss dress rehearsals may not be allowed to perform.
 And, students who miss dress rehearsals and performances may not receive a passing grade for the course.

 Normally, all members participate fully in the entire year of rehearsals and performances.
 Exceptions are made for students who take advantage of off-campus study opportunities.
 And, on occasion, the Director will consider requests for other reasons such as sports and course conflicts.

 Students are asked to contribute more than just learning their music and singing.
-The Director relies on all members’ creative and organizational talents and skills to help manage and aid in the continued growth and development of the choral groups.
+The Choral Director relies on all members’ creative and organizational talents and skills to help manage and aid in the continued growth and development of the choral ensembles.
 Suitably talented members should volunteer to work in various capacities, and may eventually want to serve on the choral staff.

-Under the supervision of the Director, a choral staff made up of student workers assigned to various musical and administrative leadership roles manage the choral groups.
-Job descriptions are available from the Director and the Financial Aid Office.
-Interested students should contact the Director to apply for a position.
-For each group, the staff positions may include:
+Under the supervision of the Choral Director, a support staff made up of student workers assigned to various musical and administrative leadership roles manage the choral ensembles.
+Job descriptions are available from the Choral Director and the Student Financial Services Office.
+Interested students should contact the Choral Director to apply for a position.
+The staff positions may include:

 - Student Conductor